![]() |

 wrote the song "David Duchovny" as a way of dealing with her feelings.
 "I

-just was like… started to realize that the kind of character he was
+started to realize that the kind of character he was

 playing is really attractive and just found him very attractive and started